 6. Customizable security features

-Customizable security settings in a document management system are crucial.
+Customizable security settings in a document management feature are crucial.
 By managing who can view, edit, and share specific files, businesses can safeguard sensitive information.
 This feature provides control over access, ensuring that only authorized users interact with critical documents.

-Benefits of a Document Management System
+Benefits of a Document Storage Platform

 From reducing storage costs to enhancing security and workflow efficiency, implementing a DMS can help streamline several aspects of document management.